andreventuravale/never-di/README.md

   - Unit tests
   - Type improvements

-Inspired in part by [typed-inject](https://github.com/nicojs/typed-inject), but with a simpler, function-only design.
+Inspired by [typed-inject](https://github.com/nicojs/typed-inject), but with a simpler, function-only design.